ludvigovrevik/Kollapp/docs/release3/development_practices_and_code_quality.md

 Extensive unit tests were written using JUnit 5 to ensure that individual components worked as expected.
 This helped catch bugs early and provided a safety net for refactoring.

+### Integration Testing

+Integration tests were conducted to verify that different components of the application worked together correctly.
+This ensured that the system as a whole functioned as intended.
+We also used Postman to test the API during development, which helped us identify and fix issues early in the process.

 ### Code Coverage

 We used JaCoCo to measure code coverage and ensure that our tests covered a significant portion of the codebase.
 This helped identify untested areas and improve overall test coverage.